 The new ultra-low-flow toilet flush tanks make this type of inspection a little less useful, as the air bladder apparatus partially obstructs the flush tank's view.
 Eventually, as the standard flush tank toilets get replaced with the new ultra-low-flow flush with air bladders inside, you won't be able to see as much, but it still doesn't hurt to look.

-As always, if you would like to speak directly with one of our water experts, you can call us toll-free at 1-888-600-5426.
-Or, fill out our fast help form, and we will get back to you.
+As always, if you would like to speak directly with one of our water experts, you can call us toll-free at <strong>1-888-600-5426.
+You can also fill out our fast help form, and we will get back to you.
 Good luck!